-During the fiscal year, the City of Clearwater had a total of \$3,054,864 in Federal CDBG and HOME program funding available to fund eligible housing and community development activities in low- and moderate-income areas and to fund local agencies that provide services that assist low- and moderate-income residents throughout the City.
+During the fiscal year, the City of Clearwater had a total of \$3,054,864 in Federal CDBG and HOME program funding available to fund eligible housing and community development activities in low- and moderate-income areas, and to fuld local agencies that provide services that assist low- and moderate-income residents throughtout the City.
 The funding consisted of \$952,872 in new entitlement funding through CDBG and HOME programs and \$954,021 of prior year funding.
-The City also had available \$1,147,951 of program income generated from the HOME program and CDBG Revolving Loan.
+The City aslo had available \$1,147,951 of program income generated from the HOME program and CDBG Revoling Loan.

-Additionally, the City had a total of \$750,000 in Florida State Housing Initiatives Partnership (SHIP) and \$417,000 in County Housing Trust program funds available to assist housing needs throughout the City.
+The City also had a total of \$750,000 in Flordia State Housing Initiatives Partnership (SHIP) program funds available to assist in addressing the housing needs in the City.